American Institute of Graphic Arts

 The American Institute of Graphic Arts (AIGA) is a professional organization for design.
 Its members practice all forms of communication design, including graphic design, typography, interaction design, user experience, branding and identity.
 The organization's aim is to be the standard bearer for professional ethics and practices for the design profession.
 There are currently over 25,000 members and 72 chapters, and more than 200 student groups around the United States.
-In 2005, AIGA changed its name to “AIGA, the professional association for design,” dropping the "American Institute of Graphic Arts" to welcome all design disciplines.
-AIGA aims to further design disciplines as professions, as well as cultural assets.
-As a whole, AIGA offers opportunities in exchange for creative new ideas, scholarly research, critical analysis, and education advancement.
+In 2005, AIGA changed its name to "AIGA, the professional association for design", dropping the "American Institute of Graphic Arts" to welcome all design disciplines.

 History

 In 1911, Frederic Goudy, Alfred Stieglitz, and W. A. Dwiggins came together to discuss the creation of an organization that was committed to individuals passionate about communication design.
 In 1913, president of the National Arts Club, John G. Agar, announced the formation of The American Institute of Graphic Arts during the eighth annual exhibition of “The Books of the Year.”
 The National Arts Club was instrumental in the formation of AIGA in that they helped to form the committee to plan to organize the organization.
 The committee formed included Charles DeKay and William B. Howland and officially formed the American Institute of Graphic Arts in 1914.
 Howland, publisher and editor of The Outlook, was elected president.
 The goal of the group was to promote excellence in the graphic design profession through its network of local chapters throughout the country.

 In 1920, AIGA began awarding medals to "individuals who have set standards of excellence over a lifetime of work or have made individual contributions to innovation within the practice of design."
 Winners have been recognized for design, teaching, writing or leadership of the profession and may honor individuals posthumously.

 In 1982, the New York Chapter was formed and the organization began creating local chapters to decentralize leadership.

 Represented by Washington, D.C., arts advocate and attorney, James Lorin Silverberg, Esq., the Washington, D.C., Chapter of AIGA, was organized as the American Institute of Graphic Arts, Incorporated, Washington, D.C., on September 6, 1984.